saf-dmitry/mdviewer/README.md

 There are multiple ways of scrolling the viewing area.
 One is to use the Up Arrow and Down Arrow keys.
 You may also use the scrollbar, your mousewheel or the Page Up and Page Down keys.

 If your document has headings in it, the "Goto" drop-down menu will be active.
-Clicking on it will expand the Table of Contents, and clicking the title of a heading will navigate to that section of the preview.
+Clicking on it will expand the Table of Contents, and clicking the title of a heading will navigate to that section of the Preview.

 ## Choosing a Style